Table of Contents

-HSRP Configuration on Cisco IOS
+HSRP Configuration Example on Cisco Routers

 For the left side of the topology, we will use 10.10.10.0 network and for the right side, we will use 10.10.20.0 network.
 All the interfaces connected to the layer 2 swicth will be assigned with the ip addresses related to its connected port.
 For example the fa0/0 interface of the Site1 router will be assigned the ip address 10.10.10.1 and the GW1’s and GW2’s fa0/0 ip addresses will be 10.10.10.2 and 10.10.10.3 orderly.